 Despite this, it’s easy to get your belongings transported across Germany with many relocation companies offering services to deliver to main cities such as Stuttgart, Berlin, Munich, Hanover, Dortmund and Frankfurt.

-Alternatively, it’s possible to ship your goods by sea to elsewhere in Europe and continue the journey by road or train freight.
+Alternatively, it’s possible to ship your goods by sea to elsewhere in Europe and continue the journey by road or rail.
 As the largest port in Europe, the Port of Rotterdam is a great hub for those sending belongings from farther away.

 Shipping freight doesn’t need to break the bank and can be a cost-effective way of moving your belongings, especially if you’re moving from far away or have large items.
-If you’re on a budget, it’s even possible to group your belongings with those of others to get a better deal.
+If you’re on a budget, it’s even possible to group your belongings with others for a better deal.

 Freight shipping transit times